ahamez/protox/README.md

 # Conformance

-The protox library has been tested using the conformance checker provided by Google.
+The protox library has been thoroughly tested using the conformance checker provided by Google.
 Note that only the binary part is tested as protox supports only this format.
 For instance, JSON tests are skipped.

 Here's how to launch the conformance test: